-Chicken and Broccoli Salad with Peanut Butter Dressing
+Chicken Broccoli Salad

 You’ll probably like this wonderful salad even more when I tell you how easy it is to make, especially if you have some leftover rotisserie chicken to start out with.
 The dressing ingredients are mixed in the same bowl you toss the salad in, and if you have cooked chicken you could easily have this on the table in 15 or 20 minutes!